-The program is open to all UCLA Anderson’s full-time, fully employed and executive MBA students.
+The program is open to students in UCLA Anderson’s full-time, fully employed, executive and UCLA-NUS executive MBA programs.
 First, second and third year students with a demonstrated interest in and commitment to a career in global business and management (either in the United States or abroad) are encouraged to apply.

-- Mentor profiles will be shared with students who have expressed interest in the program.
+- Mentor profiles will be shared with students who have expressed interest in the program in late summer/early Fall.
 For those students interested, please contact Lucy Allard.

-- Interested students should submit their application by noon PDT on Friday, October 9, 2020.
+- Interested students should submit their complete application by midday PDT on Friday, October 6, 2023.

 Application Process and Timeline

-Once an expression of interest has been received by the CGM and mentor profiles have been shared, please complete the application which includes the following three components:
+Once an expression of interest has been received by the CGM and mentor profiles have been shared, please complete the application which includes the following four components:

-1. Application form with basic contact details together with a headshot photo
+- Application submission form with basic contact details;

-3. A cover letter, not to exceed 750 words.
+- A cover letter, not to exceed 750 words.
 Topic: discuss your background and career goals, interest in global business and management and why you are interested in the CGM Mentor Program.
-From the profiles received, students are encouraged to identify a particular board member, or two, who they would like as a mentor and explain the reason for the specific selection.
+From the profiles received, students are encouraged to identify a particular CGM advisory member, or two, who they would like as a mentor and explain the reason for the specific selection.
 Applicants should also note if they have ever participated in a mentor program and served as a mentor/mentee.